gbraux/CMS-Outlook-Addin/README.md

 # CMS-Outlook-Addin

 ** Note : This is a proof-of-concept, developped and tested only into a lab environement.
-Trying to implement it as-is into a production envt may not be possible, or may required advanced tweaking at code-level **
+Trying to implement it as-is into a production envt may not be possible, or may require advanced tweaking at code-level **

 ![My image](https://raw.githubusercontent.com/gbraux/CMS-Outlook-Addin/master/BookingAddin1-edit.png)
 ![My image](https://raw.githubusercontent.com/gbraux/CMS-Outlook-Addin/master/BookingAddin2-edit.png)